Cambridge South Hockey Club

 Cambridge South Hockey Club is a hockey club based in Cambridge, England.
 The club currently runs six men's and six ladies' senior teams competing in the East Region Men's and Women's Leagues respectively, men's and women's masters and indoor teams and a social mixed side.
 The Juniors section runs age group teams from under-14 to under-8 in Boys, Girls and Mixed formats.

 The club has had its home venue at Long Road Sixth Form College, Long Road, Cambridge since autumn 2014.
 Training is currently offered on Tuesdays for the Men's 1st and 2nd XIs, Wednesdays for Ladies 1sts and 2nds, and Mondays and Thursdays for all other senior teams.
 Under-12s train on Tuesday evenings, U14s on Wednesdays, with U8s and U10s having a session on Saturday mornings.
 The club also runs casual mixed sessions on Friday evenings.

-During the 2021–22 season the Men's and Ladies 1st XIs will both play in Division 1N of their respective leagues.
+During the 2021–22 season the Men's and Ladies 1st XIs both played in Division 1N of their respective leagues.